 Of course, there is still a place for paper-and-pencil, or product-based, evidence.
 Worksheets or activity pages are easy to collect and assess at another time.
 Still, for any activities involving an element of demonstration or giving proof, such as with manipulatives, it can be challenging to collect this evidence to refer to later.

-I love having some iPads in my classroom so students can take photos of their work.
-They can drop these photos into a shared Google folder, Seesaw, or another portfolio platform.
+I love having iPads in my classroom so students can take photos of their work.
+They can then upload these photos to a shared Google folder, Seesaw, or another portfolio platform.
 Check with your technology team to see what is available and approved for use in your area.

 What do I do with this information?